chrislattman/blogging-project/docs/qemu/README.md

 Windows: install the .exe file from [this](https://qemu.weilnetz.de/w64/) page

-- Note: QEMU for Windows is experimental software.
-It has bugs and will probably not work.
+- Note: QEMU for Windows is experimental software and may not work

 ## Usage